The Current Distribution of the General Surgery Workforce in Rural America

 The effect of this shortage is felt strongly in rural areas of the nation, where the shortages are likely to be far more pronounced than those in urban areas, and where residents are less likely to have local alternatives when in need of surgical services.
 General surgeons contribute substantially to the financial viability of rural hospitals and provide essential backup to rural primary care physicians especially in the areas of emergency surgery and obstetrical, gynecological, and orthopedic procedures.
 Rural populations clearly bear a disproportionate share of the burden of poor local access to surgical services and the concomitant higher risk of poor outcome or death.

-This project will describe the supply and geographic distribution of general surgeons across rural/urban, intra-rural area types and regions using the American Medical Association Physician Masterfile data and Claritas population data to calculate general surgeon/population ratios.
+This project described the supply and geographic distribution of general surgeons across rural/urban, intra-rural area types and regions using the American Medical Association Physician Masterfile data and Claritas population data to calculate general surgeon/population ratios.